 General Information About the Japanese Maple Bonsai Tree

 These trees are famous for their delicate leaves.
-Japanese maple (Acer palmatum) bonsai tree that changes color according to the season.
+The Japanese maple bonsai (Acer palmatum) tree changes color according to the season.
 Known for their graceful structure and broad leaf form, these trees are native to China, Korea, and Japan.
-Annual leaf fall and defoliation add to the seasonal appeal of Japanese maple trees.
+Annual leaffall and defoliation add to the seasonal appeal of Japanese maple bonsai trees.

 Challenge